rmccurdy268/startup/README.md

 - **Database Persistence** - This technology will be used to store the user's workout history which can be used for refence in the *Past Workouts* page.
 - **Web Socket** - Web Socket technology will be used for the Direct Messages with the personal trainer and the workout of the day that he submits for the user.
 - **Web Framework** I'm not sure what this will do but surely it will be awesome

+## HTML Deliverable
+For the HTML Deliverable I put together most of the structure for the different pages of the project.

+- **HTML pages** - Five HTML files that include a login screen, a direct message screen, a home page, an inspirational quote screen and a screen to look at past workouts.

+- **Websocket Stand-in** - The visiualization of a conversation with your personal trainer on the direct message page represents the realtime chat that will be implemented with websocket

+- **Inter-connectivity** - The Login screen is the index.html file, so it will be loaded first.
+After passing through the login screen you are taken to the home page.
+The home page can connect you to any of the other pages except for the login screen.
+The DM button is going to be a small speech bubble icon in one of the top left corners, and there is a link to the DM screen on every page that represents the speech bubble icon.
+Every page except for the home page and login page have a link to get back to the home page.

+- **Pseudo-Authentification** - The Input box and login button currently work to get you into the next page.
+The info submitted here will later be used for authentification.

+- **Database** - The Past Workouts page is currently fake list of workouts.
+This list will later be pulled and accessed from the database.